einarwh/experiments-in-powerblog/content/blog-posts/telepathic-computer-control-with-launchy.md

 ## Type a command

 That's really just half the story.
 I'll type in the name of a command, followed by TAB and some text.
 I use this mostly for search (and quick web navigation in general, see below).
-I launch a Google search by typing "g TAB search term".
+I launch a Google search by typing "g TAB &lt;search term&gt;".
 For instance, to dig up some info on Windows Phone 7 and the MVVM pattern, I'd do this:

 ![Using Launchy for a Google search.](/images/launchy-wp7-mvvm.png)